hashgraph/hedera-forking/CREATE_TOKEN.md

 The main goal of this document is to describe how to enable token creation and deletion on HTS emulation.

-## What about Forking from a Remove Network?
+## What about Forking (from a Remove Network)?

-The introducion of token creation opens the door for a new capability.
+The introducion of token creation unlocks a new capability.
-Using the HTS emulation **without** forking.
+_Using the HTS emulation **without** forking._
+In order to use HTS emulation, a token must be present in the Ethereum Development Environment network, _e.g._, Hardhat'EDR or Foundry's Anvil.
+This can be done in two ways.
+Fetching the token state from a remote network, or by creating a token locally altogether.

+Compare this to the HTS mock present in the [Smart Contracts repo](https://github.com/hashgraph/hedera-smart-contracts/tree/main/test/foundry/mocks/hts-precompile).
+In addition to provide the same features as the HTS mock, we provide forking capabilities as well.

 ## High-level Specification